lrbmike/super_clipboard/README.md

 ## Features

 - **Content Collection**: Copy selected text to the extension's clipboard via the context menu
+- **Add Custom Content**: Manually add custom content to the clipboard using the add button
 - **History Tracking**: Save all copied content, including text, timestamps, and source URLs
 - **Tag Management**: Add tags to clipboard items for easy categorization and searching
 - **Search Functionality**: Search through clipboard content and tags